 The accompanying Full Heart Living workbook can be downloaded for free here.

-Tom Glaser, author, Full Heart Living: Conversations with the Happiest People I Know, has been getting a lot of attention for his book this month.
-On Mon., Feb.
-6, he appeared on KSTP-TV's Twin Cities Live.
-He was one of three participants in a panel discussion on happiness.
-After the show he and the panelists taped a second discussion that can be viewed on Twin Cities Live's Facebook page.
+Here's Full Heart Living on KSTP-TV's Twin Cities Live.
+After the show, panelists taped a second discussion that can be viewed on Twin Cities Live's Facebook page.